-Available pet: Joplin Humane Society
+Available pet: JOPLIN HUMANE SOCIETY

 Obituaries

-Pierce City, MO- Kenneth Barr Garrison, 94, a retired teacher, passed Wednesday, March 10, 2021.
-Funeral Mass: 10 AM Monday at St. Mary's Catholic Church, Pierce City.
-Visitation: Sunday 4-6 PM at Lakin Funeral Home, Pierce City.

-JOPLIN, MO - Kimberly Smith, 34, a production worker, passed away Wednesday, March 10, 2021.
+JOPLIN, MO - Charles Lansing, 47, a poultry worker, passed away Wednesday, March 17, 2021.
 A celebration of life will be held at a later date.
 Arrangements are under the direction of Ozark Memorial Park Crematory, Joplin.

-JOPLIN, MO - Allean Fingar, 95, a retired secretary, passed away Thursday, March 11, 2021.
-Graveside services will be at 1 p.m.
-Monday at Fairview Cemetery, Joplin.
-Arrangements are under the direction of Parker Mortuary, Joplin.
+GROVE, OK - Donald Ray Arehart, 78, a retired engineer with Braden Manufacturing, Tulsa, passed away Sunday, March 16, 2021.
+Graveside services 2 p.m.
+Tuesday at New Salem Cemetery, Neosho, MO.
+Arrangements by Clark Funeral Home, Neosho.

 Most Popular